 Some communities will factor in maintenance along with monthly fees or homeowners’ dues.
 Others will ask that you independently contract someone to do this, and then that fee will come out of your own budget.

-However, many people enjoy taking care of their yard and keeping gardens.
+However, many people enjoy taking care of their yards and keeping gardens.
 If this is something you hope to do in your retirement, then you may want to find a community that allows you this kind of freedom.

 Best Neighborhoods in Las Vegas for Retirees